ForrestXie9/CoSyDelay/README.md

 `data/signal_optimization/SingleTSCBaselines/` contains data-only scenarios for `Beijing_Gaojiaoyuan`, `Chengdu_Guanghua`, and `Tianjin_zhijingdao`.
 These are third-party network and route assets, not CoSyDelay data.
 See `CITATIONS.md` and the local `NOTICE.md` before redistributing or replaying them.

-## Citation and license

-Please cite the accompanying CoSyDelay paper and identify the released source revision used in an experiment.
-See `CITATIONS.md` for the method citation, the third-party scenario attribution, and the SUMO reference for any external replay.
-The included datasets and scenario files may have terms separate from the CoSyDelay source license; see `LICENSE` and the notices in the data directories.